As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 The other significant factor is weight, synthetics will always be heavier than down for the same warmth rating so ultralighters tend to shy away from it, however, it is getting better and may one day overtake down but it isn’t in the foreseeable future.

-These all come at the cost of additional ounces so you will want to carefully consider if the benefits justify the weight penalty.
+These all come at the cost of additional ounces so you will want to consider if the benefits justify the weight penalty carefully.

-Tapered quilts will save weight and pack down smaller but may not be as comfortable for some people so it is important to decide what is most important to you.
+Tapered quilts will save weight and pack down smaller but may not be as comfortable for some people, so it is essential to decide what is most important to you.

-Non-tapered quilts will be a bit heavier and bulkier but may be more comfortable for some as they will be able to twist and turn more without issue.
+Non-tapered quilts will be a bit heavier and bulkier but may be more comfortable for some as they can twist and turn more without issue.

 This is what protects you from heat lost to the air flowing over the top of you and the heat you expel by laying on your back.

-For a hammock user, you want a 20 oz or less quilt that also has at least a 20-degree comfort-rated top quilt which means laying comfortably at the temperature listed.
+For a hammock user, you want a 20 oz or less quilt with at least a 20-degree comfort-rated top quilt which means laying comfortably at the temperature listed.

 Pay special attention to temperature listed as many will list a “limit” which means you will be cold at the stated temp and need to get into a more fetal ball.